justinbeetle/pyDragonWarrior/README.md

 ## Installation

-1. Install python: Install the latest Python 3 version from https://www.python.org/downloads
+1. Install python: Install the latest Python 3.10 version from https://www.python.org/downloads
 2. Install git: Install the latest git version from https://git-scm.com/downloads
 3. Install pyDragonWarrior: git clone https://github.com/justinbeetle/pyDragonWarrior.git

+Note: Python 3.10 is recommended for the time being as there isn't yet a stable release of pygame for Python 3.11.

 ## Running